EwelinaKopacz/Excursion-Project-Admin-Client-Panel-JS/README.md

-# JavaScript Form - Excursion Project
+# Excursion Project - Admin & Client Panel

 ## About the project:
 The aim of this project was rebuild previous project: "Excursion Project" and extension functionality adding Admin panel.
 I used JSON server as my local REST API.